spdx/spdx-3-model/model/Core/Individuals/NoAssertionElement.md

 ## Description

-NoAssertion should be used if
-the SPDX creator has attempted to but cannot reach a reasonable objective determination;
+NoAssertionElement should be used if the SPDX creator has attempted to but cannot reach a reasonable objective determination;
 the SPDX creator has made no attempt to determine this field; or the SPDX creator has intentionally provided no information (no meaning should be implied by doing so).